Dr Matt Shorrock

 I am a chartered psychologist, leadership and mindset coach, as well as registered psychotherapist.
 Over the years, as a researcher and writer, I have published extensively and lectured internationally, and sit on the Editorial Board of the Transactional Analysis Journal (TAJ).
 I have taken in-depth trainings in coaching and psychotherapy trainings in Authentic Leadership Development, person-centred counselling, Acceptance Commitment Therapy (ACT / CBT), NLP, and am a Certified Transactional Analyst.

 Before becoming a psychotherapist, psychologist and coach, I worked in the funeral sector, education, social work & social service management.
-For over twenty five years I have been enabling the growth of individuals and organisations, including twenty years experience of personal development in groups and training throughout Europe and Asia.
-My areas of expertise include: mindset and leadership coaching in authenticity, executive presence, burnout and imposter syndrome; expatriate integration and cross-cultural relationships; and screen addiction.
+For almost 30 years I have been enabling the growth of individuals and organisations, including twenty years experience of personal development in groups and training throughout Europe and Asia.
+My areas of expertise include: mindset and leadership coaching in authenticity, burnout and imposter syndrome; expatriate integration and cross-cultural relationships; and screen addiction.

 How would you describe yourself as a person?